Massive IoT and 5G: What’s Next for Large-Scale Cellular IoT

 By Marco Contento

 As the industry progresses, experts believe that most use cases will fall into one of two categories: critical IoT and massive IoT.

 AI, machine learning and edge computing will play significant roles in massive IoT security design, as will stronger authentication methods.
-Overall, companies investing in massive IoT must firm up security protocols in advance of 5G connectivity to maintain consumer confidence and prevent unauthorized access.
+Companies investing in massive IoT must firm up security protocols in advance of 5G cellular connectivity.
+Enhancing security will maintain consumer confidence and prevent unauthorized access.